 Bloomy! is a mobile app concept that helps users quickly find bouquet options that match their budget and schedule.

-This’s an UX course project, which came from my real observations and my own experience buying flowers.
+This’s an UX case study inspired from my real observations and my own experience buying flowers.

 Bloomy! 是一款協助忙碌的現代人快速找到符合預算與時間的花束訂購 App 概念設計。靈感來自真實購花經驗:消費者不知道當季合理價格、或臨時需要花束卻不清楚哪間花店有空檔;而花店則常面對不如預期的預算的客人與大量來回溝通的成本。